umeshsujakhu/jest-setup/README.md

 ## Introduction

-This is boilerplate to write test using jest and typescript.
+This is basecamp backend.

 ## Prerequisites

 - Node v20
-- pnpm for package management
+- pnpm or yarn for package management
     ```
     npm install -g pnpm
     ```